Marjorie Taylor Greene says she will force vote next week on ousting House Speaker Mike Johnson

 Republicans hold an increasingly narrow majority — something former President Donald Trump recently noted in his tepid defense of Johnson, saying, "It's not like he can go and do whatever he wants to do."
 The three GOP votes against Johnson mean he will need Democratic votes to save his speakership if everyone is in attendance and voting.

 Johnson said in a statement after Greene's announcement that the motion "is wrong for the Republican Conference, wrong for the institution, and wrong for the country."
 The speaker previously said he had not asked Democrats to help him.
-And he has appeared undeterred by the biggest threat to the job he's only held for six months and has refused to step down.
+And he has appeared undeterred by the biggest threat to the job he's only held for six months and says he will not step down.

 "I have to do my job.
 We have to do what we believe to be the right thing.
 What the country needs right now is a functioning Congress.
 They need a Congress that works well, works together and does not hamper its own ability to solve these problems," Johnson said Tuesday.
 "We saw what happened with the motion to vacate the last time.
 Congress was closed for three weeks.
 No one can afford for that to happen."

-On Wednesday, Greene criticized that move, suggesting that Johnson is working for Democrats and saying that they are embracing Johnson "with a warm hug and a big wet sloppy kiss."
+On Wednesday, Greene criticized that move, suggesting that Johnson is working for Democrats, who she says are embracing Johnson "with a warm hug and a big wet sloppy kiss."

 McCarthy said on "Face the Nation" in March that Johnson shouldn't be concerned with a move to oust him, saying it likely won't be successful.